apache/flink/docs/monitoring/rest_api.md

 ## Overview

 The monitoring API is backed by a web server that runs as part of the *JobManager*.
-By default, this server listens at post `8081`, which can be configured in `flink-conf.yaml` via `jobmanager.web.port`.
+By default, this server listens at post `8081`, which can be configured in `flink-conf.yaml` via `rest.port`.
 Note that the monitoring API web server and the web dashboard web server are currently the same and thus run together at the same port.
 They respond to different HTTP URLs, though.

 In the case of multiple JobManagers (for high availability), each JobManager will run its own instance of the monitoring API, which offers information about completed and running job while that JobManager was elected the cluster leader.